-- ▶ Library: Libraries are defined to include all public and school libraries.
-These entities facilitate the use of broadband by all Underrepresented Communities.
-Libraries are known connectivity centers for all populations lacking reliable access at home.
-The VCBB will work with the Department of Libraries to identify all library locations in the state for inclusion as CAIs. - ▶ Public housing organization: Public housing organizations are defined to include housing shelters, Housing and Urban Development-assisted housing developments, and local offices for the agencies providing these services.
+Public housing organization (P): Public housing organizations are defined to include housing shelters, Housing and Urban Development-assisted housing developments, and local offices for the agencies providing these services.
 These entities facilitate the use of broadband by vulnerable populations including aged individuals, low-income households, and children, as well as Underrepresented Communities including the unhoused/those experiencing housing insecurity, racial and ethnic minorities, religious minorities, immigrants/refugees, and individuals living in rural areas.
 Public Housing Organizations are reliable locations where these populations are spending significant time, attempting to access other services (which frequently requires connectivity), and frequently offer other services including seminars or educational opportunities for public housing residents.
 Public housing organizations frequently offer meeting space for the local community (including members of Underrepresented Communities) to hold events and discussions which would benefit greatly from high-capacity broadband.
-The VCBB will work with the Department of Housing and Urban Development and the Vermont Agency of Human Services to identify these locations. - Health clinic, health center, hospital, or other medical provider: Health clinics, health centers, hospitals, or other medical providers are defined to include all of the entities listed in the definition, as well as the offices of primary care physicians and Urgent Care Centers.
-The VCBB will work with local communities through the RFI process, as well as the Vermont Department of Health, to identify these locations. - ▶ Community support organizations: The VCBB proposes to include the following entities as Community Support Organizations: local and state government buildings-including town clerk offices, town halls/buildings, or state government buildings that provide essential services (such as a Medicaid, unemployment, or housing assistance)- neighborhood and community centers, and social services agencies.
-These locations facilitate the use of broadband by vulnerable populations, including aged individuals, low-income individuals, and incarcerated individuals, as well as
+The VCBB has worked with the Department of Housing and Urban Development and the Vermont Agency of Human Services to identify these locations.